kevinreiss/drupal_vra_core_demonstration/README.md

 ## Going Further With Flickr

-If you'd like to try your hand at downloading batches of data from flickr consult and modify this GIST https://gist.github.com/3881807 that utilizes ruby and the "flickraw" gem to interact with the API and download data from flickr.
+If you'd like to try your hand at downloading batches of data from flickr consult and modify this GIST at https://gist.github.com/3881807.
+This script utilizes ruby and the "flickraw" gem to interact with the API and download data from flickr.